openaps/AndroidAPSdocs/docs/EN/Getting-Started/Phones.md

 ## Phone Background

 ![phone background](../../images/bg_phone_thump.jpg)
+Design: Thiago :)

-If you want to decorate your phone with more AndroidAPS, you can download your background immage here: [Background in high resolution](https://raw.githubusercontent.com/openaps/AndroidAPSdocs/master/docs/images/bg_phone.jpg)
+If you want to decorate your phone with more AndroidAPS, you can download your background image here: [Background in high resolution.](https://raw.githubusercontent.com/openaps/AndroidAPSdocs/master/docs/images/bg_phone.jpg)